 For each year we provide two files, which together give users the ability to determine all of the tracts that are adjacent to a given tract.
 This capability would be especially useful for spatial analyses that require a weights matrix, such as spatial regression.

-You will download a zip file that includes two files.
-The file named tract_nn (where nnnn is the year) lists the key geographic identifiers for tracts: these include a state, county and tract number, a tractid that concatenates these into a single number, and a tract id (GISJOIN) that treats this number as a string variable.
-It also gives every focal tract a simple sequential id number (FID) that can be used to identify it and its adjacent tracts.
-In the file named nlist_nn every focal tract is listed in one column with one identifier (FID), and each of its neighboring tracts (and itself) is listed as a separate case with another identifier (NID).
+The file named tract_nnnn (where nnnn is the year) lists the key geographic identifiers for tracts: these include a state, county and tract number, a tractid that concatenates these into a single number, and a tract id (GISJOIN) that treats this number as a string variable.
+It also gives every tract a simple sequential id number that can be used to identify it and its adjacent tracts.
+In the file named nlist_nnnn every focal tract is listed in one column with one identifier (FID), and each of its neighboring tracts (and itself) is listed as a separate case with another identifier (NID).